netliferesearch/snomed-search/snowstorm-install.md

 ## Server requirements

 We've installed it on Ubuntu 18.04 server with 4 vCPUs, 8GB RAM and 160GB SSD.
-For comparison, this is a \$40 per month server on Digital Ocean.
+This is a \$40 per month server on Digital Ocean.

 ## Server setup